THE FENWICK LIBRARY IS MORE THAN BOOKS!

 YouTube is a popular and visual representations of content can really enhance our academic work.
 That being said, students need to learn how to evaluate a content rich video from a reliable and credible source, cite correctly using a standardized format, take excerpts and select appropriate quotes.
 One way Fenwick provides exposure to quality videos and guides students in the use of transcripts and the evaluation process is to include vetted content in classroom and research options.
 Video On Demand is a subscription service available to Fenwick students after they login to the library portion of the school's website.
 Classroom Video On Demand is a streaming video website, dedicated to delivering high school video subject matter related to the curriculum, with material appropriate for basic through AP courses.

-The Fenwick Book Club meets for their regular monthly meeting s when the academic year is in session.
+The Fenwick Book Club meets for their regular monthly meetings when the academic year is in session.
 Refreshments usually include brownies and water and, of course an array of seasonal treats.
+During Covid Times, we usually have to-go snacks and water.

 The new Young Adult Reader's App and the other links on the Fenwick Library web page are often part of the discussion.
 The Library section of the Fenwick website called "Reading on your Own" (above on this page) and favorite links reassure the group that there's nothing to worry about in terms of finding something to read.